 At some point, succession planning will help with such a situation by preparing a candidate for a planned or emergency replacement.
 This could be because of retirement, a new opportunity, or in the event of death.

-An effective succession planning strategy will avoid any questions of succession where positions of power are concerned.
 In the monarchy, this is often resolved through the order of succession.
 A well-understood model that passes the office to the nearest descendant.
-This kind of model is also common with family-run businesses that intend to leave the business to their children or next of kin.
+This model is also common with family-run businesses that intend to leave the business to their children or next of kin.

 In business, succession planning plays a vital role in identifying candidates to take on more challenging roles.
 When an important postholder departs they leave behind a void that can disrupt the company.